-- ‘Early labor (up to eight hours or longer): cervix dilates, or opens to 3 to 4 centimetres, and begins to efface (thin).
-Mild-to-moderate contractions, 30 to 60 seconds long, occur every five to 20 minutes, and progressively become stronger and more frequent.
+- ‘Early labor (up to eight hours or longer): cervix dilates, or opens to 3 to 4 centimeters, and begins to efface (thin).
+Mild-to-moderate contractions, 30 to 60 seconds long, occur every five to 20 minutes and progressively become stronger and more frequent.

-- Active labor (approximately two to eight hours): Contractions continue to become longer, stronger and closer together; cervix dilates to 7 centimetres.
+- Active labor (approximately two to eight hours): Contractions continue to become longer, stronger and closer together; the cervix dilates to 7 centimeters.
 This is when most women request pain medication, though sometimes it’s given earlier.